WNLO (TV): Newscasts

 On February 1, 2012, WIVB-TV became the third and last television station in the Buffalo market to begin broadcasting its local newscasts in high definition; the newscasts that WIVB-TV produces for WNLO were included in the upgrade.
-On January 6, 2014, WIVB-TV expanded the 10:00 weeknight newscast on WNLO to one hour (the move was originally planned to maintain a lead-in for The Arsenio Hall Show, which the station had planned to air at 10:30 but could not get the syndicator to distribute until 11:00; that show would be canceled in May, while the newscast remains at its full length).
+On January 6, 2014, WIVB-TV expanded the 10 p.m. weeknight newscast on WNLO to one hour (the move was originally planned to maintain a lead-in for The Arsenio Hall Show, which the station had planned to air at 10:30 but could not get the syndicator to distribute until 11 p.m.; that show would be canceled in May, while the newscast remains at its full length).
 The newscast remains a half-hour on weekends.
-In either 2013 or 2014, the WNLO portion of Wake-Up! expanded to 2 hours, once again from 7:00–9:00 a.m., moving Winging It!
-Buffalo Style to 9:00 a.m.; Winging It!
-Buffalo Style was canceled effective January 2015.
+In either 2013 or 2014, the WNLO portion of Wake-Up! expanded to 2 hours, once again from 7 to 9 a.m., moving Winging It!
+Buffalo Style to 9 a.m.; Winging It! was canceled effective January 2015.

 In December 2017, WIVB announced that it would begin producing a half-hour early evening newscast at 6:30 p.m. for WNLO which premiered on January 15, 2018, serving as a local alternative to the national network evening news programs seen on WGRZ, WKBW-TV and WIVB.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:

 In June 2013, WNLO announced it would begin carrying Bounce TV, an African American-oriented television network, on its second digital subchannel; the network began to be carried on channel 23.2 on July 1.

 Analog-to-digital conversion

-WNLO discontinued regular programming on its analog signal, over UHF channel 23, at 9 a.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 32.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 23.
-The UHF channel 23 allotment formerly allocated to WNLO for its analog signal is now used for the digital signal of Ion Television owned-and-operated station WPXJ-TV (virtual channel 51).
+WNLO discontinued regular programming on its analog signal, over UHF channel 23, at 9 a.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 32, using virtual channel 23.
+The UHF channel 23 allotment formerly allocated to WNLO for its analog signal is now used for the digital signal of Ion Television affiliate WPXJ-TV (virtual channel 51).

 WIVB began to share WNLO's physical channel in summer 2018 after Nexstar sold WIVB's existing spectrum in the FCC transition auction, moving to the WNLO/WNED tower temporarily.
 In the summer of 2019, WNLO/WIVB shifted to its post-transition channel, and began to transmit from the WIVB-TV Tower in Colden, and merged the two stations' operations fully together, including physical transmitter.